gnuton/RagBag/Docs/python.md

 ##  Concurrency programming ##

 ### Multiprocessing module ###
-Multiprocessing is maybe the easiest way to run a function on some data.
-Data
+If you want to run in paralled a function on a list of data, this may be the code you are looking for.
+Please note that Python actually spawn new processes and doesn't not really use threads here.

 ````
 def  runFunctionsInParallel(listOf_FuncAndArgLists):
     """